ManUnit/ThaiBahtRealValueDigitalMoney-TDM61-B/README.md

 ![Ananda Screenshot](https://i.imgur.com/q55EKyG.jpg)
-smartcontract can be promote  to be Digital Banking with and I also added token destroy function when exchange tokens to banknotes I wrote very smoot flow isn't complex but very strong and secure as well I was tested on Ropsten test network its working by contract ID 0xdc636371b34b3ed8820a97b8ec86e4c5936e527e
+smartcontract can be promote  to be Digital Banking with and I also added token destroy function when exchange tokens to banknotes I wrote very smoot flow isn't complex but very strong and secure as well I was tested on Ropsten test network its working deployed in contract ID 0xdc636371b34b3ed8820a97b8ec86e4c5936e527e

 ![Ananda Screenshot](https://i.imgur.com/BYExPoP.jpg )
 request full function of Samrt contract hs1gab@gmail.com